 The Quantitative section had 16 easy, 11 medium and 7 difficult questions.
 In this paper there were 6 questions from geometry and mensuration which were of mixed type.
 Time speed and distance had 3 questions and they were of easy to moderate type.
 The second major area covered in the paper was of algebra where 5 questions were from functions and inequalities and 3 questions were from the series.
 These were of easy to moderate level.
 The question on averages was difficult whereas the questions on the numbers were of moderate level.
 There were 2 questions on P&C and they were of moderate level.
 The paper had 2- 3 questions each on ratios and mixtures, time and work, percentage and profit and loss and they were of easy to moderate level.
 There were 2 questions on the logs and they were easy.

-One could have scored 90+ percentile by attempting around 15-18 questions with 75- 85% accuracy.
+A good student could have scored 90+ percentile by attempting 22 – 25 questions with 80 - 85% accuracy.

-The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
+The overall feel of the paper was moderate, though for the students who knew how to manage the time available to the best i.e. not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 AR and DI had mostly moderate or difficult level questions, thus selection of questions was important.
 As far as Quant is concerned most of the questions were from Algebra, Numbers & Geometry and since most of the questions were easy or moderate, thus selection of easier and doable questions was important.
 For verbal section, one should have good reading skills as there were 5 RC's and questions were based on paragraph summary also in which reading skills were requisite.
 Moreover, questions like sentence rearrangement and misfit require analysis and tricks to answer.